WenzheLiu-Speech/SLED-TTS/README.md

 ## Available Models on Hugging Face

-We have made SLED available on [Hugging Face](https://huggingface.co/collections/ICTNLP/sled-tts-680253e19c889010a1a376ac), currently offering two distinct English models for different use cases:
+We are currently offering two English models trained on LibriHeavy on [Hugging Face](https://huggingface.co/collections/ICTNLP/sled-tts-680253e19c889010a1a376ac):

-1. **[SLED-TTS-Libriheavy](https://huggingface.co/ICTNLP/SLED-TTS-Libriheavy)**: This model is trained on the Libriheavy dataset and provides high-quality text-to-speech synthesis.
+1. **[SLED-TTS-Libriheavy](https://huggingface.co/ICTNLP/SLED-TTS-Libriheavy)**: This model is trained on Libriheavy and provides high-quality text-to-speech synthesis.

 2. **[SLED-TTS-Streaming-Libriheavy](https://huggingface.co/ICTNLP/SLED-TTS-Streaming-Libriheavy)**: This variant supports **streaming decoding**, which generates a 0.6-second speech chunk for every 5 text tokens received.
-It’s ideal for applications requiring low-latency audio generation.

-The Mandarin models are on the way!
-Alternatively, you can train your own SLED-TTS models by following the guidelines below.
+**Alternatively, you can train SLED on your own data by following the guidelines below.**

 ## Usage
 **We provide the training and inference code for SLED-TTS.**